Mobile network testing blog

 mMTC: Smart factories rely on numerous sensors for inventory control, supply chain management, and predictive maintenance (to identify anomalies and decrease downtime).
 The information and data they provide will help to improve logistics.
 For mission-critical manufacturing, sensors will supervise the wireless connectivity in the factory and report any deviations from the targeted performance to a performance monitoring system in real-time.

-Some of the factory and warehouse use cases described above can already be implemented with the LTE technology (4G).
-5G is still in its trial phase for Industry 4.0 applications, and the 3GPP will periodically release more Industry 4.0-enabling features over the next years.
+Some of the factory and warehouse use cases described above can be and are already implemented with the LTE technology (4G).
+5G is already available since a few years for public networks and also in use for private networks, but to make industry 4.0 applications successful in private networks the 3GPP Rel.16 and 17 ecosystem for chipset and devices need to develop further.
 Nevertheless, the key requirements for smart factories remain reliability, latency, and security.

 Smart factories requirements of 5G being security, reliability, and latency